 We focus on analyzing policies that succeed and fail — and why — in the fight against poverty in developing countries.
 The course also introduces fundamentals of behavioral economics and their application to policy and program design.
 We also discuss when and how to use experimental methods to evaluate ideas and programs.
 The interventions and policies we study apply to the broad range of households, small firms, and communities, with particular attention to microfinance, health, and education.
 This course involves a substantial writing component, and is thus complementary to the analytical nature of many of the other core courses.

 Econ 732 Advanced Economic Development

 This course examines the models constructed by classical and modern economists to explain long-term economic growth in developing countries and the empirical relevance of these models to the present-day developing countries.
-Specific topics to be covered include: income distribution; foreign trade problems; population growth; savings behavior; and the role of government.
-This course will also include consideration of some or all of the following issues in development policy: employment and unemployment; poverty among the working poor; education and human resources policy; fiscal policies; and rural development.
+Specific topics to be covered include: income distribution; foreign trade problems; population growth; savings behavior; the role of government.
+This course will also include consideration of some or all of the following issues in development policy: employment and unemployment; poverty among the working poor; education and human resources policy; fiscal policies; rural development.